leuchine/blockchain-blog/_posts/2016-7-12-Blockchain-and-Bitcoin-(1).md

 With signature, the receiver of the message can verify the validity.

 ### 4. Final remarks
-Given the building blocks of blockchain and bitcoin, in next post, we will introduce the format of blockchain data and other more advanced features.
+Given the building blocks of blockchain and bitcoin, in next post, we will introduce the consensus and decentralisation schemes of blockchain and other more advanced features.